Complaints procedure

 How a customer may provide feedback

-A customer may provide feedback either;
+A customer may provide feedback either:

-• by using the on-line complaints form on the Council’s website
+- by using the on-line complaints form on the Council’s website

-• by telephone
+- by telephone

-• in writing (by email or letter)
+- in writing (by email or letter, or webchat)

-• in person
+- in person

-• via a Councillor
+- via a Councillor

 Customers are encouraged to put their complaints in writing to give as much information as possible to aid investigation.
 If they are making a verbal complaint, we will take down their details and confirm with them that they wish the complaint to be investigated and how to contact them with the outcome of the investigation.

-The Council’s Leisure Centres have ‘comments books’ available for customers in the Reception areas.
+The Council’s Leisure Centres have ‘comments books’ available for customers in the reception areas.
 The Manager of the Leisure Centre reviews these each day and provides a response in the book, this can be checked by the customer who made the comment, and other customers which ensures there is comprehensive feedback.

 Recording compliments, complaints and comments